Demo

 WORK ENVIRONMENT

+Latino Network is a highly engaged work environment with satellite operations and positions performing work both onsite and remotely.
+We actively seek opportunities for professional development for our staff and promote a willingness to change for continual improvement.
 While performing the duties of this job, the employee is occasionally exposed to wet or humid conditions (non-weather); outdoor weather conditions; extreme cold (non-weather), and extreme heat (non-weather).
 This position requires frequent computer use.
-Specific vision abilities required by this job include close vision, color vision, distance vision, depth perception, and the ability to adjust focus.
+Specific vision abilities required by this job include close vision, color vision, distance vision, depth perception, and ability to adjust focus.
 The noise level in the work environment is usually moderate.
+Latino Network strives to communicate effectively and respectfully within the context of varying beliefs, behaviors, orientations, identities, and cultural backgrounds.

 TO APPLY